 If you’re renovating and want to build your new home with the environment in mind, there are materials you can opt for.

-This first part covers materials for your walls and floors.
+This second part covers materials for built-in carpentry to create feature walls and cabinetry.

-(Pictured is the Ragno Bistrot tiles — see next slide.)
+(Pictured is a Lamitak laminate — see next slide.)